neutron-org/dex-quint-model/modelReport.md

  The type of interaction that caused the recent bug in the DEX having to do with cancellations was found among the generated traces.

 Another modification that enabled us to explore more breadth was projecting the model onto only a part of the available actions.
-This modification comes from the insight that certain kinds of bugs do not distinguish between all individual setups of numerical bugs.
+This modification comes from the insight that for a certain kinds of bugs the exact numbers do not matter.
 Rather, what matters are relations between numerical choices.

 For instance: